 A Team Approach to Your Care

-The Epilepsy Program at University Medical Center of Princeton focuses on a team approach to your care.
+The Epilepsy Program at Princeton Medical Center focuses on a team approach to your care.
 Each of our board certified specialists works closely with your personal physician as well as our skilled nursing and technical staff, which includes board certified electroencephalographers.

 Our Epilepsy Program offers you comprehensive evaluation, neurodiagnostic and treatment services.
 Our care includes: